 However, there is one notable exception.
 Refrigerated trailers, also called reefer trailers, are driven on-road.
 However, the reefer fuel is not used to power the truck.
 It is only used to maintain the refrigeration.

-Here’s everything you need to know about tractor fuel and reefer fuel to save money while avoiding costly mistakes along the way.
+Here’s everything you need to know about tractor fuel vs reefer fuel, so you can avoid making costly mistakes.

 What Is Tractor Fuel?